JasonWong30/DeDNet/README.md

 ### 🏊 3.
 Data Preparation

-Download the Infrared-Visible Fusion (IVF) and place the paired images in your own path.
+Download the Infrared-Visible Image Fusion (IVIF) and place the paired images in your own path.

 ### 🏄 4.
 Inference